lguibr/trianglengin/README.md

     (Path alternates row/col increments depending on orientation)
     ```

 - **The "Full Line" Rule:** After you place a piece, the game looks at the coordinates `(r, c)` of the triangles you just placed.
-It finds all the pre-calculated potential lines that contain _any_ of those coordinates.
-For each of those potential lines, it checks: "Is _every single triangle coordinate_ in this line now occupied?"
+Using the pre-calculated map, it finds all the *maximal* lines that contain _any_ of those coordinates.
+For each of those maximal lines (that have at least 2 triangles), it checks: "Is _every single triangle coordinate_ in this maximal line now occupied?"
 If yes, that line is complete!
+(Note: Single isolated triangles don't count as clearable lines).

 - **The _Poof_! 💨:**
-  - If placing your shape completes one or MORE lines (of any type) simultaneously, all the triangles in ALL completed lines vanish instantly!
+  - If placing your shape completes one or MORE maximal lines (of any type, length >= 2) simultaneously, all the triangles in ALL completed lines vanish instantly!
   - The spaces become empty again.
   - You score points for _every single triangle_ that vanished.
 Clearing multiple lines at once is the best way to rack up points! 🥳